 We Hibernate-Fescue Lawns Do Not

-They say that the squeaky wheel gets the grease – and this should be no surprise.
-With a few exceptions, people prefer stability over chaos.
+They say the squeaky wheel gets the grease—and this should be no surprise.
+With few exceptions, people prefer stability over chaos.
 We typically don't seek out problems to deal with unless we have to.

-While you may not see too much visible growth in the winter months, there is plenty going on below ground.
-In the winter, plants from trees to turf expand and fortify their root systems.
-Feeding fescue turf in the fall and winter helps this process along and results in plants that are stronger and healthier come spring.
+You may not see much visible growth during the winter months, but there’s plenty going on beneath the surface.
+Turf, trees, and other plants focus their energy on expanding and strengthening their root systems.
+Feeding Fescue turf in the fall and winter supports this process and results in stronger, healthier plants come spring.

-So as you pack it in for the year, let us give your lawn a solid meal that will keep it well-fed all winter lawn.
-Warm weather will be back before you know it, and the efforts you take now will pay off big come spring.
+So as you wind down for the year, let us give your lawn a solid meal that will keep it well-fed all winter.
+Warm weather will return before you know it, and the efforts you make now will pay off when it does.

 About the Author